Analysis | The virus cared a lot less about politics than the politicians did

 On July 22, when Cruz offered his assessment, the country was near the peak of its second surge in new coronavirus infections.
 Over the preceding week, the country had averaged more than 43,000 new cases each day, despite Vice President Pence claiming the previous month that no second wave was imminent.

 When Trump was speaking at the end of October, the situation was already far more dire.
 On Oct.
 27, the date of his tweet, the seven-day average of new cases was nearly 72,600.
 By Nov.
 1, it was past 82,000.
 Anthony S. Fauci, the country’s top infectious-disease expert, had warned that the country might pass 100,000 cases a day if the pandemic wasn’t contained during that second surge.
-During the third surge, which began about Sept.
+Now in the third surge, which began about Sept.
 12, the country has been averaging more than 100,000 cases a day for more than two weeks.

 In the wake of the election, Democratic governors and mayors didn’t scale back containment efforts.
 For one thing, there weren’t many such efforts in place; in New York, for example, businesses were open.
-People were going to the gym and dining in restaurants; their kids were in school.
+People were going to the gym and dining in restaurants, and their kids were in school.
 But the more important factor was that the new surge was already underway.

 As of writing, the number of new cases being recorded each day on average is nearly five times the rate on Sept.
-12, when the surge began.
-Since Nov.
+12. Because Nov.
 3, three weeks ago, it has nearly doubled.

 That’s not just a function of more testing.
-The rate of positive tests has climbed to nearly 10 percent from 4.4 percent on Sept.
-12 and 6.8 percent on Election Day, according to data from the COVID Tracking Project.
+The rate of positive tests has climbed to nearly 10 percent, from 4.4 percent, on Sept.
+12, and 6.8 percent on Election Day, according to data from the COVID Tracking Project.
 More tests — but more tests coming back positive.
 One glimmer of good news is that the rate appears to be declining slightly.

 But that masks a broader concern.
 The number of new cases is a leading indicator of new hospitalizations and eventual deaths.
 Both of those metrics are on the increase, with the number of people currently hospitalized now 69 percent higher than it was on Nov.
 3. The average number of deaths each day is 61 percent higher than on Election Day.

 As we’ve pointed out, there’s a fairly steady relationship between the number of new cases and the number of new deaths.
 Since Aug.
-1, the number of deaths on a given day has consistently been around 1.7 percent of the new cases two weeks prior.
-That average is down slightly from a month ago and the figure since Election Day has been about 1.4 percent — though it was similarly lower shortly before the peak in deaths this summer.
-The implication, though, is unavoidable: By early December, the country will likely be seeing between 2,400 and 3,000 deaths a day.
+1, the number of deaths on a given day has consistently been about 1.7 percent of the new cases two weeks prior.
+That average is down slightly from a month ago and the figure since Election Day has been about 1.4 percent — although it was similarly lower shortly before the peak in deaths this summer.
+The implication, though, is unavoidable: By early December, the country probably will have 2,400 to 3,000 deaths per day.

-That’s higher than the peak the country was seeing in the spring.
+That’s higher than the peak the country had in the spring.

-This recent increase has not only meant that the Cruz-Trump prediction was wrong, it’s meant that even Republican officials skeptical of imposing restrictions have decided to implement new guidelines aimed at halting the virus’s spread.
+This recent increase has meant not only that the Cruz-Trump prediction was wrong, but that even Republican officials skeptical of imposing restrictions have decided to implement new guidelines aimed at stopping the virus’s spread.

-Slowing the spread will be trickier given the Thanksgiving holiday.
+Slowing the spread will be trickier because of the Thanksgiving holiday.
 On Sunday, air travel was at 45 percent of the volume seen on the equivalent weekday a year ago, according to TSA data — the highest level since March 16.
 Fauci has urged Americans to rethink their plans for the holiday so as to not pour gasoline on the already raging fire.

 A study from the Centers for Disease Control and Prevention found that 60 percent of new coronavirus infections come from people either not yet showing symptoms or who would not show symptoms at any point in their illness.
-Testing won’t necessarily provide clarity on whether someone is infectious, meaning that many of those who participate in group dinners Thursday may both be contagious and not know it.
+Testing won’t necessarily provide clarity on whether someone is infectious, meaning that many of those who participate in group dinners Thursday may be contagious and not know it.
 Hence Fauci’s concern.

 Cruz, ever concerned about political actors using coronavirus for cynical purposes, offered a related tweet over the weekend.

-If there’s one thing he’s proven, it’s that his assessments of the risks of the virus can be trusted.
+If there’s one thing he has proven, it’s that his assessments of the risks of the virus can be trusted.